 PSC's Computational Resources

-This page lists PSC's computational resources.
 For the data management options PSC provides, see the storage resources page.

 Bridges is a uniquely capable resource for empowering new research communities and bringing together HPC, AI and Big Data.
 Bridges is designed to support familiar, convenient software and environments for both traditional and non-traditional HPC users.
 Its richly-connected set of interacting systems offers exceptional flexibility for data analytics, simulation, workflows and gateways, leveraging interactivity, parallel computing, Spark and Hadoop.
 Bridges includes:

 - Compute nodes with hardware-supported shared memory ranging from 128GB to 12TB per node to support genomics, machine learning, graph analytics and other fields where partitioning data is impractical